Farzan-I/Farzan-CV/README.md

 - Refining the art of test driven development and behaviour driven development to create production quality code
 - Developing a regular habit of working agile methodologies
 - Pair program on a regular basis, using the pomodoro technique to schedule breaks and maximise efficiency
+- Learnt various computer based languages such as Ruby and JavaScript.
+Full list can be found under tech skills

 - Use short descriptions of what you did and a skill you used.
 (Similar to format from the 'Work Experience' section above)